moutis/zmk-Zen/README.md

 Currently building only for a Mac (hard coded for gui instead of ctrl, and some mac specific keycodes).
 My [***Semantic Keys***](https://sites.google.com/alanreiser.com/handsdown#h.7mehnxbqcx2s) feature for platform independence isn't yet fully fleshed out on my QMK implementations, and will reguire more invasive work for ZMK, so this too is for later.

-Thanks to [jcmkk3](https://github.com/jcmkk3) for the adaptive layers idea, and many others for the endless creativity and support.
-And of course, to [Pete Johanson](https://github.com/petejohanson) and contributors for ZMK, and to [Darryldh (lowprokb)](https://github.com/LOWPROKB) for the very sweet [Corne-ish Zen](https://github.com/LOWPROKB/zmk-config-Corne-ish-Zen) board.
-Also thanks to [caksoylar](https://github.com/caksoylar) for the great keymap visualization tool, [keymap drawer](https://github.com/caksoylar/keymap-drawer).
  Below is a much simplified view of my zen keymap (no adaptive or config layers, many combos not shown).

 ![zen keymap](zen_keymap.png)

+Thanks to [jcmkk3](https://github.com/jcmkk3) for the idea to implement adaptives via sticky layers, and many others for the endless creativity and support.
+Of course, huge thanks to [Pete Johanson](https://github.com/petejohanson) (and contributors) for ZMK, and to [Darryldh (lowprokb)](https://github.com/LOWPROKB) for the rather amazing [Corne-ish Zen](https://github.com/LOWPROKB/zmk-config-Corne-ish-Zen) board.
+Also thanks to [caksoylar](https://github.com/caksoylar) for the great keymap visualization tool, [keymap drawer](https://github.com/caksoylar/keymap-drawer) used to make the keymap images above.